archivesspace/tech-docs/architecture/ARCHITECTURE_original.md

 #### crud_helpers.rb -- capturing common CRUD controller actions

-Even though controllers are quite thin, there's still a lot of overlap in their behaviour.
+Even though controllers are quite thin, there's still a lot of overlap in their behavior.
 Each record type in the system supports the same set of CRUD operations, and from the controller's point of view there's not much difference between an update request for an accession and an update request for a digital object (for example).